haxorof/openstack-aio-ceph-ansible/prepare_host/README.md

-# Configuration required match the preseed.cfg file
+# Configuration required to match the preseed

 If you use the `preseed.cfg` file in this directory to install Ubuntu then you need to do some minor configuration because your host partitions will look like this: